 - 1.1.
 Purpose.
 The purpose of this Request for Proposals (RFP) is to solicit proposals from Responsible Contractors to provide the services identified on the RFP cover sheet and further described in Section 2 of this RFP to the Authority.
 The Authority intends to award a Contract(s) beginning on the date listed on the RFP cover sheet, and the Authority, in its sole discretion, may extend the Contract for up to the number of extensions identified on the RFP cover sheet.
 The Authority may award more than one Contractor under this RFP. - 1.2.
 Definitions.
 For the purposes of this RFP and the resulting contract, the following terms shall mean: - 1.2.1.
 "Authority" means the Iowa Economic Development Authority and any other governmental body that purchases from the Contract; may also be referred to as, "IEDA", "State Agency", "Department" or "Authority". - 1.2.2.
 "Proposal" means the Contractor's proposal submitted in response to the RFP. - 1.2.3.
 "Contract" means the contract(s) entered into with the successful Contractor(s) as described in Section 6.1. - 1.2.4.
 "Contractor" or "Bidder" means a vendor submitting Proposals in response to this RFP. - 1.2.5.
+"Energy Contractor" means an engineering or construction firm that will be conducting energy audits, installing energy efficiency improvements, and/or performing planning and design and commissioning services. - 1.2.6.
 "Responsible Contractor" means a Contractor that has the capability in all respects to perform the requirements of the Contract.
-In determining whether a Contractor is a Responsible Contractor, the Authority will consider various factors including, but not limited to, the Contractor's competence and qualifications to provide the goods or services requested, the Contractor's integrity and reliability, the past performance of the Contractor and the best interest of the Authority and the State. - 1.2.6.
-"Responsive Proposal" means a Proposal that complies with the material provisions of this RFP. - 1.2.7.
-"RFP" means this Request for Proposals and any attachments, exhibits, schedules or addenda hereto. - 1.2.8.
+In determining whether a Contractor is a Responsible Contractor, the Authority will consider various factors including, but not limited to, the Contractor's competence and qualifications to provide the goods or services requested, the Contractor's integrity and reliability, the past performance of the Contractor and the best interest of the Authority and the State. - 1.2.7.
+"Responsive Proposal" means a Proposal that complies with the material provisions of this RFP. - 1.2.8.
+"RFP" means this Request for Proposals and any attachments, exhibits, schedules or addenda hereto. - 1.2.9.
 "State" means the State of Iowa, the Authority, and all state agencies, boards, and commissions, and any political subdivisions making purchases from the Contract as permitted by this RFP. - 1.3.
 Overview of the RFP Process.
 Contractors will be required to submit their Proposals electronically in IMPACS.
-It is the Authority's intention to evaluate Proposals from all Responsible Contractors that submit timely Responsive Proposals and award the Contract(s) in accordance with Section 4, Evaluation and Selection. - 1.4.
+It is the Authority's intention to evaluate Proposals from all

+Responsible Contractors that submit timely Responsive Proposals and award the Contract(s) in accordance with Section 4, Evaluation and Selection.

+1.4.
 Background Information.
 This RFP is designed to provide Contractors with the information necessary for the preparation of competitive Proposals.
 The RFP process is for the Authority's benefit and is intended to provide the Authority with competitive information to assist in the selection process.
 It is not intended to be comprehensive.
 Each Contractor is responsible for determining all factors necessary for submission of a comprehensive Proposal.